codegoalie/blog/content/post/2014-05-05-go-concurrency-2-examples.markdown

 ---
-layout: post
-title: "Go Concurrency by Example"
-date: 2014-06-14
-comments: true
 categories:
 - golang
+comments: true
+date: 2014-06-14
+layout: post
+title: Go Concurrency by Example
 ---

 Recently I've been dabling in Go.
 I was lured in by the lore of a purposefully